freeCodeCamp/guide/src/pages/Data structures/Array.md

 int z=arr[6];                 //z=2
 ```

-# What’s Special About Arrays?
+# Whatâ€™s Special About Arrays?

 The key point about array is we have random access that is we have constant time access to any particular element in an array
 * Constant time access to read